ethereumq/go-ethereum/README.md

 As an alternative to passing the numerous flags to the `geth` binary, you can also pass a configuration file via:

 ```
-$ geth --config /path/to/your_config.toml
+$ GetHQ --config /path/to/your_config.toml
 ```

 To get an idea how the file should look like you can use the `dumpconfig` subcommand to export your existing configuration:

 ```
-$ geth --your-favourite-flags dumpconfig
+$ GetHQ --your-favourite-flags dumpconfig
 ```

-*Note: This works only with geth v1.6.0 and above.*
+*Note: This works only with GetHQ v1.6.0 and above.*

 #### Docker quick start